Professor Freddie Flynn Bursary Prizes

 If you're a trainee and would like to attend the Association for Clinical Biochemistry and Laboratory Medicine’s Focus event, you can apply for funding from the College.

-The Professor Freddie Flynn Bursary Prizes award up to four bursaries of up to £600 each for trainees to attend the event, which will be happening at the SEC, Glasgow, 1 - 3 May 2019.
+The Professor Freddie Flynn Bursary Prizes award up to four bursaries of up to £600 each for trainees to attend the event, which will be happening at the ICC, Belfast, 13 - 15 May 2020.

 Who can apply?